masonclouse/categorical-sectional/readme.md

 #### Wiring WS2811 lights
-Refer to the LED documentatiion to determine whether the male or female end of the LED strand is the input side.

 If the female end of the LEDs is the input side, attach a male JST connector to the pi, and vice versa.

+Solder the JST connector to the pi such that each wire on the LEDs will be connected to the correct GPIO port.
 - Data wire --> GPIO18
-- Ground wire --> GRND
+- Ground wire --> GND

-Solder them to the board.
+- There will be one wire on the JST connector that doesn't get soldered to the board.
+Tape this one off.

 ## Final Assembly

 - Connect the JST and LED connectors together.
-- Connect the barrel jack into the Neopixel strip.
+- Connect the barrel jack into the NeoPixel strip.
 - Plug inthe NeoPixels first, then the Raspberry Pi.

 ## Understanding The Configuration Files

 All of the configuration files will be in the "data" sub directory.

-Unless you are building the same exact map that I did (Puget Sound to Oshkosh), then you will want to modify at least one of these.
+Unless you are building the same exact map that I did (Ohio), then you will want to modify at least one of these.

 ### data/config.json